MindFreakers/cdn/README.md

 ## Adding a new or updating an existing library

-FreakCDN relies on user-submitted requests and automatic updating via `npm` to populate and update libraries.
+FreakCDN relies on user-submitted requests at `sagar (at) mindfreakers (dot) net ` and automatic updating via `npm` to populate and update libraries.

 To add a new library, or update an existing library outside of `npm`, start by [forking the FreakCDN repo](https://github.com/freakserv/cdn/fork) to your own GitHub account and perform a submit request at [cdn.mindfreakers.net](https://cdn.mindfreakers.net/request/new)